k5cents/models-markets/README.md

 10. The candidate's ~minimum share of the vote (10th percentile)
 11. The candidate's ~maximum share of the vote (90th percentile)

-Below is a sample of variables to show the structure of the data as provided by FiveThirtyEight.
+Below is a random sample of observations from the FiveThirtyEight congressional district model.

 <table>
 <thead>